team-mayes/atesa/docs/the_config_file.rst

 	A boolean.
 If True, aimless shooting will NOT be performed, and instead the existing aimless shooting data found in *working_directory* are used to produce new output files based on the settings of the current ATESA job.
 The primary usage of this option is to add additional CVs to the output files without needing to repeat any simulations.
 Default = False

-``resample_full_cvs``
+``full_cvs``

-	A boolean, used only if *resample = True*.
-If both are *True*, resampling also produces the output file "as_full_cvs.out", which is used as an input for the umbrella sampling option "us_pathway_restraints_file".
-This file is produced using every trajectory in the working directory, which will only be the most recently accepted trajectories in each thread unless *cleanup = False* was set during aimless shooting (which is *not* the default.)
-Note that depending on the number of trajectory files, resampling with this option can take a very long time.
+	A boolean.
+If *True*, resampling and aimless shooting also produce the output file "as_full_cvs.out", which is used as an input for the umbrella sampling option "us_pathway_restraints_file".
+When this option is set to *True* for resampling, this file is produced using every accepted trajectory in the working directory, which will only be the most recently accepted trajectories in each thread unless *cleanup = False* was set during aimless shooting (which is **not** the default.)
+When this option is set to *True* during an aimless shooting job, the file is written to after each successful aimless shooting move, regardless of the *cleanup* setting, although be warned that this can slow down aimless shooting somewhat, especially when processing and/or I/O performed directly by ATESA is a significant bottleneck for your particular resources and simulations.
 Default = False

 ``degeneracy`` **‡**

 	An integer number of "degenerate" threads to begin from each given initial coordinate file.
 This option is merely a shortcut for increasing the degree of parallelization in the sampling process, but keep in mind that higher values sample less efficiently, especially for systems that decorrelate slowly and/or when *min_dt* and *max_dt* are small.
 Default = 1 (no degeneracy, only one thread per initial coordinate file)

-``cleanup``
+``cleanup`` **‡**

 	A boolean.
-If True, trajectory files for each shooting move are deleted after they no longer represent the last accepted trajectory in a thread.
+If True, trajectory files for each shooting move are deleted after they no longer represent the most recent accepted trajectory in a thread.
 The initial coordinate files from each shooting move are always retained for resampling.
-This option is useful to reduce the amount of storage space consumed in the course of aimless shooting; however, note that when this option is used, you will not be able to produce as complete an output file "as_full_cvs.out" (produced only when *resample* and *resample_full_cvs* are both *True*).
-This file is only used for an optional setting in umbrella sampling, so if you don't plan to use umbrella sampling or if you're sure you don't need that option, you can safely leave this on True.
+This option is useful to greatly reduce the amount of storage space consumed in the course of aimless shooting; however, note that when *cleanup = True*, you will not be able to resample the full set of aimless shooting trajectories to produce a new "as_full_cvs.out" file when *resample* and *full_cvs* are both *True* (although it will still be produced as usual during aimless shooting if *full_cvs = True* is declared in the aimless shooting configuration file).
+The "as_full_cvs.out" file is only used for the optional "pathway restraints" setting in umbrella sampling, so if you don't plan to use umbrella sampling or if you're sure you don't need that option, you can safely leave this on True.
 Default = True

 ``max_moves``